samabebe/samabebe/STIGS/500/README.md

 - **Fix**: Set `MaxSize` registry value to at least 32768 KB

 ## 📊 IMPACT
-- **Automates a critical security configuration**, eliminating the need for manual registry edits
-- **Saves hours of administrative time** across multiple endpoints if deployed organization-wide
-- Ensures consistent **compliance** with DISA STIG WN10-AU-000500 and **reduces audit preparation effort**
+- **Eliminated the risk of overwritten audit logs** during high-volume threat activity
+- **Saved hours of manual remediation** for any enterprise deploying this at scale
+- **Positioned the environment for successful federal compliance audits**
+- **Delivered a production-ready fix** that can be included in gold images or CI/CD pipelines   effort**

 <img width="1716" alt="Screenshot 2025-06-01 at 10 57 14 PM" src="https://github.com/user-attachments/assets/083d71e4-3969-4a49-b750-4fd89febdb26" />